 - Asking for clarification

 - Increasing politeness toward staff

-The study also revealed that with person-centered communication, staff were more likely to regard their clients in a positive light.
+The study also revealed that with person-focused communication, staff were more likely to regard their clients in a positive light.

-PCC creates a positive feedback loop among staff and clients.
+Person centered care creates a positive feedback loop between staff and clients.

 In any field, in any part of life, how I treat you has a direct effect on how you treat me.

 Tom Kitwood, who was a psychology lecturer at the University of Bradford, is considered the originator of the person centered approach in dementia care.
 His groundbreaking 1997 work, Dementia Reconsidered: The Person Comes First,